beatboxchad/nm4p_website/README.md

 - [ ] date-based navigation (for later in javascript)
 - [ ] filter by event host (org/band...) ?
 - [x] do not show past events
+- [ ] make something to show for when there are no upcoming events

 #### thoughts